Publications

 In The Rings of Power, dwarves describe mining as “stone-singing”: listening to the mountain so that it yields its ore willingly.
 The phrase turns extraction into something that sounds almost like care.
 This essay lingers with that strange promise and asks what it reveals about the stories we tell in order to live with the taking of the earth.

-FORTHCOMING Hypersea Horror: Offshore Extractivism, Wet Ontology, and Lovecraftian Echoes in Still Wakes the Deep
+Hypersea Horror: Offshore Extractivism, Wet Ontology, and Lovecraftian Echoes in Still Wakes the Deep (forthcoming)

 Authors: Victoria Mummelthei